SatherWS/Micro-Cloud/README.md

 This GitHub repository contains source code for project management software.
 It's a intranet web application to be used for task delegation, task management, general note taking and more.
 This project is currently a work in progress, in the future this site may be publicly hosted.

 ### How to run it in Windows Subsystem for Linux
-Using WSL is beneficial because it is a local development environment that is practically identical to the production environment.
+Using WSL is beneficial because one can set up a local LAMP development environment that is practically identical to the production environment.
 [Read more about this WSL configuration here.](https://syllasource.com/wsl-lamp-stack-for-local-development.html)

 ### How to run locally using web server emulation software
 1. Install LAMP stack server emulator (AMPPS, MAMP, XAMPP)